jhannemann/bowling/instructions/BowlingGame.md

 When done,
 move the assets into their corresponding folders by dragging and dropping them.

+## Importing the Lane Model

+In the top-level project folder on GitHub, there is a folder named *assets*.
+It contains two models,
+which have been created using a 3D design program.
+In order to import it,
+create a folder named *Models* in the assets folder in the project pane.
+Enter into that folder and select `Assets->Import New Asset...` from the menu.
+Point the file dialog to the location of the model and open it.
+On the import settings,
+make sure that the model scale is set to `1`.
+Uncheck the `Import Animation` and `Import Materials` options, as the model does not contain useful animation or material information.
+When you are done importing,
+add the model as a game object to the scene by dragging it into the scene pane.
+Note that its name in the scene pane is blue, making it a prefab.
+Any changes you subsequently make to the import settings will be reflected in all game objects using that model.
+Also note that the actual mesh is named `Body1` and is a child of an
+---otherwise empty---
+game object named `Lane`.
+Attach the lane material to the body by dragging it onto the lane.

+Delete the previous lane from the scene and set the new lane's position to `(0, -0.1, 10)`.

 ## Where to Go From Here